Klein bottle

-In mathematics, the Klein bottle (/ˈklaɪn/) is an example of a non-orientable surface; that is, informally, a one-sided surface which, if traveled upon, could be followed back to the point of origin while flipping the traveler upside down.
-More formally, the Klein bottle is a two-dimensional manifold on which one cannot define a normal vector at each point that varies continuously over the whole manifold.
-Other related non-orientable surfaces include the Möbius strip and the real projective plane.
-While a Möbius strip is a surface with boundary, a Klein bottle has no boundary.
-For comparison, a sphere is an orientable surface with no boundary.
+In mathematics, the Klein bottle (/ˈklaɪn/) is an example of a surface with no distinct inside or outside.
+In other words, it is a one-sided surface which, if traveled upon, could be followed back to the point of origin while flipping the traveler upside down.
+More formally, it is an example of a non-orientable surface, a two-dimensional manifold on which one cannot define a consistent direction perpendicular to the surface (normal vector) that varies continuously over the whole shape.

+The Klein bottle is related to other non-orientable surfaces like the Möbius strip, which also has only one side but does have a boundary.
+In contrast, the Klein bottle is boundaryless, like a sphere or torus, though it cannot be embedded in ordinary three-dimensional space without intersecting itself.

 The Klein bottle was first described in 1882 by the mathematician Felix Klein.